MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/add-block-or-remove-users.md

    - **Deactivate this user:**

-      - If the user isn't using Azure AD credentials, this option blocks the user from signing in until they verify their email address again.
+      - If the user has no Azure AD credentials, this option blocks the user from signing in until they verify their email address again.
 Without access to their verified email account, they can't sign back in to Viva Engage.
 User profile information, messages, and file uploads remain.
 This can be a useful option for departing contract employees as they can be renewed when they return.
 Deactivated users can reactivate their account within 90 days by enabling their email account and signing in to Viva Engage, where they receive an email with links to reactivate.
 After 90 days, the account is permanently deleted.

-      - If the user is using Azure AD credentials, first use this action to deactivate the user, and then follow the instructions in [Block users](#block-users).
+      - If the user has Azure AD credentials, first use this action to deactivate the user, and then follow the instructions in [Block users](#block-users).

    - **Permanently remove this user and keep messages:** This option lets you remove the user and retain the messages and content they posted.

    - **Permanently remove this user and messages:** This option lets you remove the user and all the messages they posted.
 This can't be reversed.

    - **Erase this user.
 Wipe their name and personal information, but leave their messages.
-(Can't be undone after 14 days):** This deactivates the user for 14 days so the admin can evaluate files and messages before the user is permanently deleted.
+(Can't be undone after 14 days):** This option deactivates the user for 14 days so the admin can evaluate files and messages before the user is permanently deleted.

-   > [!NOTE]
-   > This option is typically used for executing a GDPR data subject request.
-Before using this option, read [Manage GDPR data subject requests in Viva Engage](../manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md).
-For GDPR information for all of Office 365, see [Office 365 data subject requests for the GDPR](/compliance/regulatory/gdpr-dsr-Office365).

-   All deletion options delete the following data:
+   **All deletion options delete the following data:**

    - Who the person is following, what conversations and articles they're following, and who's following them